-Endometriosis is caused by abnormal growth of the uterine lining (endometrial tissue) outside of the uterus.
+Endometriosis is caused by abnormal growth of tissue similar to the uterine lining (endometrial tissue) outside of the uterus.

 Endometrial tissue responds to the hormonal changes of ovulation and sheds out during your period.
-With endometriosis, the tissue outside of the uterus has nowhere to shed.
-This can cause pain.
-The condition is estrogen-dependent, so symptoms diminish as estrogen levels decrease.
-This occurs during pregnancy and after menopause.
+With endometriosis, this similar tissue outside of the uterus has nowhere to shed.
+This can cause pain and discomfort.

 Other symptoms of endometriosis include:

 - heavy menstrual bleeding, or spotting between periods

 - pain during intercourse, urination, or with bowel movements